Anyone can enjoy these original twists.

 Fun tip: It’s good both frozen and on the rocks so go ahead try it and transport yourself to island life.

 And here’s our mocktail version.
 It was definitely tasty and refreshing.
 We called it the CeleBubbly because we figured we should name it after something in the Bubbly Side family.
-Since my bubblyologist loves his BUBBLY sweatshirt so much and it comes in our Celebubbly box we thought it might be an appropriate name to start with.
+Since my bubblyologist loves his BUBBLY sweatshirt so much and it comes in the original Celebubbly Box, we thought it might be an appropriate name to start with.

 M2 – The Matthew